stefanofusai/ldp-lab/erlang/exams/cheatsheet.md

 ## Setting a Process as a System Process

 - **Command**: `process_flag(trap_exit, true)`
 - **Description**: Set a process as a system process.
-This allows it to receive exit signals from other processes without terminating.
+This allows it to receive exit signals from other processes without terminating as it receives the signal in its mailbox.
+The signal can be handled using `receive {'EXIT', Pid, Reason} -> ... end`.

 ## Spawning a Process on a Given Node